EdJoPaTo/website-stalker-example/de/bahn/faq-pk-service.md

 ----------

 To use the Komfort Check-in function, you always need a mobile device and the DB Navigator app, preferably in the latest version.
 Your journey must also allow the Komfort Check-in function.
 This requires a valid ticket, an occupied seat and a train connection that supports Komfort Check-in, among other things.

 The requirements in detail are as follows:

 1) A mobile device with an internet connection (e.g. a smartphone or laptop with a mobile data plan)

-2) The current version of the DB Navigator app (alternatively: access to the ICE Portal or online at www.bahn.de/jetzt-einchecken)
+2) The current version of the DB Navigator app (alternatively: access to the ICE Portal or online at [www.bahn.de/jetzt-einchecken](https://int.bahn.de/en/buchung/jetzt-einchecken))

-3) An approved digital DB ticket (e.g. recognisable by the "Komfort Check-in" button in the itinerary for your connection)
+3) A valid digital DB ticket (e.g. recognisable by the "Komfort Check-in" button in the itinerary for your connection)

 * Flexible, saver or super saver fare
 * With and without BahnCard discount